 The Department of Mechanical Engineering offers two degreed programs (Bachelor of Engineering, B.Eng.) in Mechanical Engineering and Automotive Engineering, at the undergraduate level.
-At the graduate level, the department offers a Master of Engineering (M.Eng.) and a Doctor of Philosophy (Ph.D.), in Mechanical Engineering.
+At the graduate level, the department offers a Master of Engineering (M.Eng.) in Mechanical Engineering, and in Cyber-physical System, and a Doctor of Philosophy (Ph.D.), in Mechanical Engineering.
 Details for each program are given in the following sections.